 Could you make changes within your own parish life or community to put your faith into action and help protect our planet?

-St John Fisher, Denton
+St Mary and St John Fisher, Denton

 Parish of the Nativity – A Hive of Eco Activity

 Behind the church at Holy Family, Limeside, there was a large unused garden space which volunteers have used to create an eco-hub for the church community.